 Martinsson’s research interests lie in Corporate Finance, Entrepreneurial Finance, and Finance and Growth.
 His current research focuses on (i) government policy and access to finance in entrepreneurial firms, (ii) financing of corporate innovation and productivity, and (iii) cost of capital and sustainable development.

-Martinsson has taught courses on corporate finance and financial intermediation, at Stockholm School of Economics and he currently teaches corporate finance at the industrial economics engineer program at KTH.
+Martinsson has taught courses on corporate finance and financial intermediation, at Stockholm School of Economics and he taught corporate finance at the industrial economics engineer program at KTH.

 Martinsson has served as part-time secretary at the Corporate Tax Rate Commission 2011-2014 (Government Commission under Ministry of Finance) and as expert in the Incentive-Pay Commission 2014-2016 (Government Commission under Ministry of Finance).